 Category Archives: Terrible War (1861-65)

 Kate Stone was twenty-years-old when Fort Sumter fell to Confederate forces.
 She was thrilled.
 Stone was an ardent southern nationalist from Louisiana who lived on a large plantation (Brokenburn) with many slaves and an extended family, including at least two brother who would die in the Confederate army.
 Within a month after Sumter, Stone began a diary the she kept for seven years.
 The material was full of biting insights and wise comments.
 Stone lived through Grant’s Vicksburg Campaign in 1863 and feared the arrival of black troops into the region.
 She and her family fled to Texas in 1863 and lived there until the end of the war.
-The young plantation mistress was… Read the rest
+The young plantation mistress was suitably unimpressed by Texans and … Read the rest

 Summary - “document daily life in Washington, D. C., through the eyes of Horatio Nelson Taft (1806-1888), an examiner for the U. S. Patent Office.
 Now located in the Manuscript Division at the Library of Congress, the diary details events in Washington during the Civil War years including Taft’s connection with Abraham Lincoln and his family.
 Of special interest is Taft’s description of Lincoln’s assassination, based on the accounts of his friends and his son, who was one of the attending physicians at Ford’s Theatre the night Lincoln was shot, on April 14, 1865.” – Text from Library of Congress

 See diary entries on June 29th 1863 and Oct 5th 1863 for comments related to the … Read the rest